 Contact a Child Custody Attorney

-With offices in South Jordan, Bountiful, and Salt Lake City, the Utah Divorce Lawyers at Pearson Butler assist with child support and family law issues.
-Our Salt Lake City child custody lawyer team offers free consultations at our South Jordan divorce attorney and Bountiful attorney office locations.
+With offices in South Jordan, Bountiful, and Utah County, the Utah Divorce Lawyers at Pearson Butler assist with child support and family law issues.
+We offer free consultations at our South Jordan and Bountiful office locations.
 Our firm has experience in drafting Parenting Plans that are beneficial to you and your children.
 Feel free to call us at (800) 265-2314.